PowerShell/PowerShellEditorServices/docs/using_the_host_process.md

 The PowerShell Editor Services host process provides an editor-agnostic interface for leveraging the core .NET API.

+**WARNING: Some of the information in this file is out of date due to recent protocol changes.
+The general details in the document still apply but the schema of the language service message has changed a lot.
+This document will be updated soon with the correct details.**

 ## Launching the Host Process

 From your editor's PowerShell plugin code, launch `Microsoft.PowerShell.EditorServices.Host.exe`